yuching1128/CourseQuest/README.md

 - Run JSON-server 'cd mock-server' then 'json-server --watch db.json'.
 Local server will be 'http://localhost:4000/'
 - Check if can start up web application by running 'npm start'

-## maven command(at the folder: coursequest) to run the integrated project on local at port 8080 I.e. localhost:8080
+## Maven command(at the folder: coursequest)
+# To run the integrated project on local at port 8080 i.e. localhost:8080
 - mvn clean install generate-resources process-resources validate
 - java -jar core/target/course-quest.jar

-# Spring Boot Microservice using DockerCompose connecting to MySQL Docker container
+# Spring Boot using DockerCompose connecting to MySQL Docker container

 1. Run the command: mvn clean install generate-resources process-resources validate